ministryofjustice/make-recall-decision-api/README.md

 ./scripts/reload-local-service-ui.sh
 ```

-And to stop all everything, simply run the following:
+And to stop everything, simply run the following:

 ```
 ./scripts/stop-local-services.sh